bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/usingjodliterate5774.markdown

 `jodliterate` uses two types of document fragments:

 1. markdown overview group documents.
-2. $\LaTeX$ overview macros.
+2. LaTeX overview macros.

-Markdown group documents are transformed by pandoc into $\LaTeX$ but the overview macros are not altered in any way.
-This enables the use of arbitrarily complex $\LaTeX$.
+Markdown group documents are transformed by pandoc into LaTeX but the overview macros are not altered in any way.
+This enables the use of arbitrarily complex LaTeX.
 The following examples show how to insert document fragments.

 #### Create a jodliterate Demo Dictionary